JosephRullo/Azure-Virtual-Machines-and-Networking/README.md

 **Virtual Machine Configuration Basics.**
 <p>
-Now we will setup what type of VM we want to create.
+Now we will configure the type of VM we want to create.
 We'll begin in the "Basics" tab and choose a few key components, leaving the others default.
 We must begin first by creating a "Resource Group" to store the VM and it's resources inside of.
 Under "Resource Group" click "Create New" and assign it a name.
 Next, give your VM a name and select the "Region" you would like it to be located and function in.
 <p>
 <p>
 <img src="https://i.imgur.com/5EG11W2.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>